t15k/adf-table-sort-case/README.md

 adf-table-sort-case
 ===================

-Illustrates a suspected bug in table sorting.
+Illustrates a bug in table sorting.

+The issue has been reported as [ADFEMG-113]{https://java.net/jira/browse/ADFEMG-11}.